 Unfortunately, many of these people take themselves for granted as much as they do everything else.
 They cannot be said to want to be themselves, except maybe in the sense of being comfortable with their social role.
 The deeper issue never arises for them.

 But even among people who don’t take themselves for granted, wanting to be oneself is a difficult proposition.
-I’m no psychologist, but I would hypothesize that many people try to be something they are not, because they think being what they really are would mean extinction.
+I’m no psychologist, but I would hypothesize that many people try to be something they are not because they think being what they really are would mean extinction.
 This fear can have many causes.
 Perhaps most commonly, or at least most tragically, this fear arises from the experience of not being loved or even given what one need to survive by one’s parents or other caregivers.
 Someone in this situation may have to choose between life and being oneself, and most children are naturally going to choose life.
 Such people may eventually become heroes in Ortega y Gasset’s sense, but unless and until they do, their heroism consists of surviving.

 But even when the issue does not center in so direct a manner on one’s relationship with one’s caregivers, many people seem to fear that facing themselves as they are would mean extinction—in the form of meaninglessness (which is often experienced as chronic boredom).
 This is a big problem in modern capitalist society, which is very good at producing things and at offering meaning to people who like to produce things, but not always so good at motivating less creative people who are now freed from the problem of immediate survival.
-Such people often turn to distractions and disguises to avoid the banality of their own lives, and we get cool and vampire chic and head banging and hip hop style—or just obsessive identification with one’s local sports team.
+Such people often turn to distractions and disguises to avoid the banality of their own lives, and we get cool and Fifty Shades of Gray and head banging and hip hop style—or just obsessive identification with one’s local sports team.
 All of this is a way of avoiding meaninglessness.

 So how should one overcome not wanting to be oneself?
 My answer is by being calm at the core.
 When I say “calm” I mean “present” and “non-reactive.”
 I don’t mean “passive” or low-energy, and I don’t mean living in the moment.
 Being oneself means owning the present, the past, and the future as an integrated person.